open-edge-insights/eii-zmq-broker/README.md

 > and can be used with the, "examples/configs/tcp_subscriber_with_security.json",
 > EIS Message Bus configuration file.

-All of the keys above have the same purpose and meaning as for the fronend configuration.
-Except, there is one key difference; instead of the `frontend` key, the backend configuration has the `zmq_tcp_publish` key.
+All of the keys above have the same purpose and meaning as for the frontend configuration.
+Except, there is one key difference; instead of the empty string key, the backend configuration has the `zmq_tcp_publish` key.
 This is because the broker adopts the same configuration definitions as the EIS Message Bus ZeroMQ protocol plugin.
 The ZeroMQ protocol plugin uses the `zmq_tcp_publish`